Habberlabber/Cabana-Assignment/README.md

 # Cabana frontend developer assignment
 This repository contains the result of an assignment set by Caban A/S.
-The original assignment along with the design files can be found in the `/Assignment` directory
+The original assignment along with the design files can be found in the `/Assignment` directory.

+A demo of the project can be found on (http://habber.dk/cabana/)[http://habber.dk/cabana/]

 ## Setup instructions